Environment Tax Exemptions

 Off Reserve Purchases

 First Nation individuals who reside on a reserve in Prince Edward Island are entitled to an exemption from Environment Tax on off-reserve purchases of tires in Prince Edward Island.

 In order to qualify for the exemption the First Nation individual must:

 - reside on one of the four reserves on Prince Edward Island;

 - be in possession of a Status Card issued by Aboriginal Affairs and Northern Development Canada bearing the name and photograph of the individual purchasing the tires; and

 - be in possession of another piece of photo identification that provides evidence that the individual resides on a reserve in Prince Edward Island.

-The four reserves located in Prince Edward Island are Lennox Island, Rocky Point, Scotchford and Morell Rear.
+The four reserves located in Prince Edward Island are Lennox Island, Rocky Point, Scotchfort and Morell Rear.
 Vendors selling tires to First Nation individuals must record the name, Indigenous and Northern Affairs Canada (INAC) status card registry number and Prince Edward Island reserve address of the purchaser in their records.
 Failure to record this information will make the vendor liable for the uncollected tax.

 On Reserve Purchases